liang-sarah/group-sandbox-team10-section1/class-activity/liang-sarah-about.md

 # About Me

-Fun Fact: I like to climb.
+Fun Fact: I've been climbing for a year.